Growing plants in water is an engaging activity for children and the whole family. So, what is Aero gardening about?

-- Spring Water, Well Water, softened tap water, can’t be used as it also contains mineral
+- Well Water, softened tap water, can’t be used as it also contains mineral.

 So what is the best water for the Aero Garden?
-Distilled Water is the best water for the Aero Garden and you can buy it from the supermarkets.
+Distilled Water is the best water for the Aero Garden, and you can buy it from any supermarket.

 NOTE: If the Aero Garden system is not functioning the best, this could be due to the type of water that is in your area.

 What type of Nutrients do my plants need for optimum growth?

 Plants need nutrients to grow, and this is the N-P-K ratio within the fertilizer

 N = is for Nitrogen which is essential for healthy leaf growth and strong stems

 P = is for Phosphorous that is needed for seed germination, photosynthesis, and flowering